Tax relief for losses and loan releases

 Where an individual has lent funds to a sole trader or partner to use in their trade, the lender may claim a loss for CGT purposes if the loan become irrecoverable.

-However, where a company has lent money to a shareholder (or an individual with another interest in the capital of the company), writing off the loan – ‘releasing’ it - will be treated as a taxable distribution by the company and taxed as a dividend, and National Insurance Contributions may also be due.
-Alternatively, if the loan is extended and remains outstanding nine months after the year end without interest being paid, the borrower may be subject to an income tax charge on the ‘beneficial loan’ deemed interest.
+However, where a company has lent money to a shareholder (or an individual with another interest in the capital of the company), writing off or ‘releasing’ the loan will be treated as a taxable distribution by the company and taxed as a dividend, and National Insurance Contributions may also be due.

 Inter-company debts are dealt with under the corporation tax ‘loan relationships’ rules.
 This is a complex area, and it is important to consider the company’s position before releasing a debt with a corporate borrower.
-For example, where the companies are not within the same group, if a loan is written off and value passes out of a company/group as a result, that could be treated as a distribution to common shareholders and, therefore, taxable as a dividend.
+For example, where the companies are not within the same group, if a loan is written off and value passes out of a company/group as a result, which could be treated as a distribution to common shareholders and, therefore, taxable as a dividend.

 Legal position